gnzsnz/gonzalosaenz.com/content/Architecture Development Method.md

 ![ADM Iterations][adm_iterations]

-* **Architecture Capability** iterations support the creation1 and evolution of the required Architecture Capability
+* **Architecture Capability** iterations support the creation and evolution of the required Architecture Capability

     This includes the initial mobilization of the architecture activity for a given purpose or architecture engagement type by establishing or adjusting the architecture approach, principles, scope, vision, and governance.